scottstanie/2025-isceplus/0.4_Accessing_and_Working_Within_OpenScienceLab/README.md

-# Accessing and Working within the OpenScienceLab (OSL)
+# Accessing and Working within OpenScienceLab (OSL)

 **Resource:** OSL Video linked on the syllabus